kyleskrinak/duke-info-01/_posts/2018-04-10-drupalcon-nashville-2018-04-10-2018-higher-ed-summit-day.md

 ## Dries Keynote

 ### TL;DR: Back to roots
+* New in 8.5
+  * Media and content moderation
+  * Stable upgrade path to D8
+  * Simplified site building
+  * API-first focus
-* User facing changes addressing poor experience for new users installing Drupal
+* User facing changes to better address poor installation experience for new users who wish to try Drupal
 * CMI changes, composer changes, removing it as a requirement, but make it a best practice, longer period between updates
 * Improving non-technical perception of Drupal